Agile revolutionized modern project management and software development. What are some of the Agile benefits?

 Benefits of using Agile methodologies in software development & project management

 This one may not be always applicable, but oftentimes products developed according to Agile methodologies do end up getting shipped faster.
 This happens mostly, because of the task prioritization in Agile.
-During a Product Design Workshop the team is able to divide the end-product into smaller chunks which very often reduces the amount of must-have functionalities you predicted for your launch for the sake of delivering a better-tested and a better-working product earlier, and building on top of it later.
+During a Product Design Workshop the team is able to divide the end-product into smaller chunks which very often reduces the amount of must-have functionalities you predicted for your launch for the sake of delivering a better-tested and better-working product earlier and building on top of it later.
+An iterative and incremental approach ensures that a small piece of product is delivered every sprint.
+Additionally, teams regularly review the backlog to asses and prioritize features based on their value.

 Testing & superior quality product